gipsi/code.log/README.md

   I always end up reading a bit of background stuff to what I'm learning.
 I am quite sad to read about [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) who with [John Gruber](https://en.wikipedia. org/wiki/John_Gruber) brought us [Markdown](http://www.aaronsw.com/weblog/001189)

+  *  2016-12-28 Commitmakkuh day 5.
+Another update for this readme.
+Preparations to start #100DayOfCode on Jan 3rd. this time I'll keep be able to write about it on Github yay!!!
+     Catching up with Javascript30 challenge